lynnliu030/berkeley-os-prelim/communication/upcall.md

 # The Structuring of Systems Using Upcalls (1985)
-The paper introduces the concept of **"upcalls,"** a mechanism allowing lower layers in a system to call back into higher layer (e.g., through runtime-bound handlers).
-Upcalls are positioned as an alternative to traditional "downcalls" or system calls, which follow the top-down control flow typical in systems.
+The paper introduces a mechanism allowing lower layers in a system to call back into higher layer.
+By allowing synchronous calls between layers instead of using downcalls (i.e. async communication), performance can be greatly enhanced.

 ## Baselines: Layer as Processes
 - Each layer as a process: different address space, so no corruption